ederchy/Credit-EDA-Case-Study/README.md

 2. 'previous_application.csv' contains information about the client’s previous loan data.
 It contains the data whether the previous application had been Approved, Cancelled, Refused or Unused offer.

+# Expectation:

+1.Explain the results of univariate, segmented univariate, bivariate analysis, etc. in business terms.

+2.Find the top 10 correlation for the Client with payment difficulties and all other cases (Target variable).
+Note that you have to find the top correlation by segmenting the data frame w.r.t to the target variable and then find the top correlation for each of the segmented data and find if any insight is there.
+Say, there are 5+1(target) variables in a dataset: Var1, Var2, Var3, Var4, Var5, Target.
+And if you have to find top 3 correlation, it can be: Var1 & Var2, Var2 & Var3, Var1 & Var3.
+Target variable will not feature in this correlation as it is a categorical variable and not a continuous variable which is increasing or decreasing.

+Include visualisations and summarise the most important results in the presentation.
+You are free to choose the graphs which explain the numerical/categorical variables.
+Insights should explain why the variable is important for differentiating the clients with payment difficulties with all other cases.

 3. 'columns_description.csv' is data dictionary which describes the meaning of the variables.